LeafDevs/beat-sage-downloader/README.md

 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Add YouTube video IDs to `links.txt`
+4. Create a folder called 'music'
-4. Run the script with `node main.js`
+5. Run the script with `node main.js`

 ## 📋 Prerequisites